tejaswid/guides/intro_to_ros/main.md

 Figure 1 - The ROS equation illustrating the components of ROS (\[[1](https://www.ros.org/about-ros/))\].

 ### Why use ROS?
-1. ROS is **modular** meaning one can choose to use only specific components of ROS in their frameworks.
+1. ROS is **modular**, meaning one can choose to use only specific components of ROS in their frameworks.
 2. ROS programs can be **distributed** across multiple computers.
 3. ROS modules can be written in **multiple languages**, as long as a client library exists (e.g. C++, Python, Matlab, Java).
 4. ROS can be used as a generic tool to interact with multiple robot platforms, by **abstracting the hardware**.
+For example, one can write code to acquire images from a generic camera and use it to interact with cameras from different manufacturers (assuming a ROS driver for a particular camera is available).
 5. ROS has a **large community** of users which enables transfer of knowledge and code across industry and academia which helps in collaborative research and product development.
 6. ROS has a **permissive license** (three-clause BSD) enabling reuse in both open source and closed source products.
 Code built using ROS can also be commercialized.